NVIDIA/DeepLearningExamples/TensorFlow/Classification/RN50v1.5/README.md

 * JIT graph compilation with [XLA](https://www.tensorflow.org/xla)
 * NVIDIA Data Loading ([DALI](https://github.com/NVIDIA/DALI)) support (experimental).

-### Model architecture

 ### Default configuration

 This model trains for 90 epochs, with default ResNet50 v1.5 setup:

-* SGD with momentum (0.9)
+* SGD with momentum (0.875)

-* Learning rate = 0.1 for 256 batch size, for other batch sizes we linearly scale the learning rate.
+* Learning rate = 0.256 for 256 batch size, for other batch sizes we lineary scale the learning rate.

-* Learning rate decay - multiply by 0.1 after 30, 60, and 80 epochs
+* Learning rate schedule - we use cosine LR schedule

 * For bigger batch sizes (512 and up) we use linear warmup of the learning rate during first 5 epochs according to [Training ImageNet in 1 hour](https://arxiv.org/abs/1706.02677).

-* Weight decay: 1e-4
+* Weight decay: 3.0517578125e-05 (1/32768).

+* We do not apply Weight Decay on Batch Norm trainable parameters (gamma/bias).

+* Label Smoothing: 0.1

+* We train for:

+    * 50 Epochs -> configuration that reaches 75.9% top1 accuracy

+    * 90 Epochs -> 90 epochs is a standard for ResNet50

+### Data Augmentation

+This model uses the following data augmentation:

+* For training:
+  * Normalization
+  * Random resized crop to 224x224
+    * Scale from 8% to 100%
+    * Aspect ratio from 3/4 to 4/3
+  * Random horizontal flip

+* For inference:
+  * Normalization
+  * Scale to 256x256
+  * Center crop to 224x224

 ### Other training recipes